Less chronic disease in store for fit 50-year-olds, US study finds

-NEW YORK (Reuters Health) - Fit 50-year-olds are less likely to get chronic diseases as they age, according to a U.S. study that sheds new light on the link between exercise and healthy aging.
+NEW YORK, Aug 27 (Reuters Health) - Fit 50-year-olds are less likely to get chronic diseases as they age, according to a U.S. study that sheds new light on the link between exercise and healthy aging.

 "It has been known for decades that if you are more fit, you live longer," Dr. Jarett Berry at the University of Texas Southwestern Medical Center, Dallas, told Reuters Health.
 "But it has not been clear that you have a higher quality of life, that you age better."